xtomes07/Digital-electronics-2/Labs/03-gpio/GPIOLed/README.md

 ### GPIO library

 1. In your words, describe the difference between the declaration and the definition of the function in C.
-   * Function declaration
+   * Function declaration - prototyp funkce používaný k informování kompilátoru, že s těmito parametry bude existovat taková funkce
-   * Function definition
+   * Function definition - skutečný kód funkce, která bude spuštěna

 2. Part of the C code listing with syntax highlighting, which toggles LEDs only if push button is pressed.
 Otherwise, the value of the LEDs does not change.
 Use function from your GPIO library.
 Let the push button is connected to port D: